 Comprehensive plans are available for most any type of travel, not just for package vacations.

 These vary between plans and providers, and dictate the maximum amount of reimbursement to which you might be entitled if you had to file a claim.
 Two coverage limits which are often of particular interest to travelers are the limits on medical coverage and baggage.
-Be sure to evaluate these limits based on your individual needs and concerns; for example, if you’re traveling with expensive equipment, you may want to inquire about Comprehensive plans that offer higher coverage limits for baggage, while travelers who are particularly concerned about illness or injury while traveling will want to make sure they’re comfortable with the medical coverage limits.
+Be sure to evaluate these limits based on your individual needs and concerns.
+For example, if you’re traveling with expensive equipment, you may want to inquire about comprehensive plans that offer higher coverage limits for baggage.
+If you are particularly concerned about illness or injury while traveling, you may want to make sure they’re comfortable with the medical coverage limits.

-Most travel insurance policies will include a list of exclusions, or events and items that are not covered by the insurance company.
-It’s always advisable to make sure you’re well acquainted with the terms of any plan you’re considering purchasing, so that you can feel comfortable the coverage you do buy will be suitable for your needs.
+Most travel insurance policies will include a list of exclusions (events and items) that are not covered by the insurance company.
+It’s always advisable to make sure you’re well acquainted with the terms of any plan you’re considering purchasing, so that you can feel comfortable the coverage you do buy will meet your needs.

 Special Coverage Options

-Two highly desirable coverage options, Pre-Existing Conditions Waivers and Cancel for any Reason (CFAR) coverage, are offered as benefits in some Comprehensive plans.
-However, these benefits will only be available to travelers who meet certain criteria.
-For example, to receive these benefits as part of a Comprehensive plan, you may have to purchase your travel insurance within a specified time frame, usually within 10-30 days of making your initial trip payment.
-Be sure to thoroughly read and understand all the criteria for eligibility if you’re interested in buying a policy that includes CFAR and/or the Pre-Existing Conditions Waiver.
+Two highly desirable coverage options, pre-existing conditions waivers and cancel for any reason (CFAR) coverage, are offered as benefits in some comprehensive plans.
+However, these benefits will only be available for travelers who meet certain criteria.
+For example, to receive these benefits as part of a comprehensive plan, you may have to purchase your travel insurance within a specified time frame, usually within 10-30 days of making your initial trip payment.
+Be sure to thoroughly read and understand all the criteria for eligibility.